madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh o container.bin container.bin -co -o 2 ---
 ```

 The `-slots count` option is provided as convenience to create 1024 byte slots.
 Using `-slots` overwrites `-co -o` (the number used with `-o` needs to be twice the number of slots).
-You need to remember `-slots` count used when container is created and use it also with open command, but you can use always same number.
-By default, created containers have no slots to store keys unless `-slots count` is specified.
+You need to remember `-slots` count used when container is created and use it also with open command, but you can use always same number, such as 2 or 4.
+By default, created containers have no slots to store secrets unless `-slots count` is specified.

 ```bash
 # these are same, create